7 Everyday Things to Improve Posture

 5. Stretching exercises for the neck and shoulders are helpful and can be done in a couple of minutes at your desk.
 They give you a brief break and reduce the tension that commonly builds in the shoulders.

 An added benefit is avoidance of carpal tunnel syndrome and other repetitive strain injuries.
-A one-minute break every 30 minutes has been found to significantly reduce the incidence of repetitive strain injuries.
+Taking frequent short breaks to change posture and movement can help reduce strain from sustained computer work.

 7. Find well-balanced ways to carry children.
 A common cause of the unlevel pelvis is carrying children, which is a necessary part of child rearing.
 Women tend to carry a child on one hip.